 Before you start

-It is strongly recommended that a SharePoint administrator (having expertise on deploying solutions to web farms) carries out this installation, especially when choosing to install the add-on by deploying the WSP file.
+A SharePoint administrator (with expertise in deploying solutions to web farms) should carry out this installation, especially when installing the add-on by deploying the WSP file.

-Further prerequisites for your SharePoint server in order to use Bizagi Web parts are:
+Prerequisites for your SharePoint server in order to use Bizagi Web Parts are:

 •Have your SharePoint configured by following the best practices enforced by the vendor (Microsoft).